 3. Warm up the oven

 Heat your oven to approximately 250 F and place done waffles directly on the rack while you complete the batch.
 This ensures that you are serving warm, crispy waffles.

 That mostly depends on the depth of the waffle iron you’re using.
 If you are using an iron with deep grids, then chances are you are making Belgian waffles.
 There are a few other distinctions, such as leavening agents, but mostly, it’s a difference in the iron.

 Serving the Waffles

 Once you’ve completed baking all the waffles, it’s time to eat.
 This comes down to personal preference, but for my money, the best waffle addition is freshly cut strawberries, some whipped cream, and maple syrup.

 The combinations are infinite.
-From savory options like cheddar, eggs, and chive, to decadent selections like M&Ms, whipped cream, and sprinkles, you truly can make your waffles any way you choose.
+From savory options like cheddar, eggs, and chives to decadent selections like M&Ms, whipped cream, and sprinkles, you can make your waffles any way you choose.

-In my experience, if you use what I’ve presented here, you’ll be able to create waffles that scratch that Eggo itch without having to deal with the freezer burn.
+In my experience, if you use what I’ve presented here, you can create waffles that scratch that Eggo itch without dealing with the freezer burn.
 Enjoy!